Lady Gaga Cover of Elton John's "Your Song" Leaks Ahead of 'Revamp' Release

 Lady Gaga Cover of Elton John’s “Your Song” Leaks Ahead of ‘Revamp’ Release

-Lady Gaga's cover of Elton John's "Your Song" has leaked one week ahead of Revamp, his forthcoming compilation album featuring covers of his greatest hits by famous artists.
+EARLIER: Lady Gaga's cover of Elton John's "Your Song" has leaked one week ahead of Revamp, his forthcoming compilation album featuring covers of his greatest hits by famous artists.

-Gaga's rendition, streaming via Vocaroo, keeps things pretty true to the original, opting for the same piano-driven instrumentals and her signature warble.
+Gaga's rendition keeps things pretty true to the original, opting for the same piano-driven instrumentals and her signature warble.

 Other musicians appearing on the record include Sam Smith, Pink, Ed Sheeran, Alessia Cara, Demi Lovato, and Mary J. Blige, among others.
 John is also set to release Restoration, featuring his tracks reimagined by country stars like Miranda Lambert, Maren Morris and Chris Stapleton.

-Note: UPDATE: Lady Gaga has officially released the track.